 When people talk about cost of car ownership, they include the capital cost of the car, the cost of fuel, insurance, and roads, but they almost never consider the cost of cleaning up after the car.
 If motorists had to pay to remove from the atmosphere the pollutants they spew into it, gas powered vehicles would be much more expensive.
 Instead, they leave this cost to the future.

 Manufacturing a car has a hefty carbon cost.
-It may be higher or lower depending on the type of the car, but in general it may be thought of as about the same as the pollution caused by driving it around.
+It may be higher or lower depending on the type of the car, but in general for gas cars may it's about the same as the pollution caused by driving it around.
 A car may drive about 160,000 miles during its lifetime.
 If it gets 38 mpg, for example, that will consume about 4200 gallons of gas, and each gallon has about 20 lbs of CO2.
 Over the lifetime of the car, that will cause 42 tons of CO2 pollution.
 There is a lot of debate about how much it costs to recover the CO2 from the atmosphere, from $50 to $600 per ton, so it is difficult to translate directly into dollars, but somewhere from $2100 to $25000.

 What are some policies that might address this?
 Here's a sampling, but many of them would work much better at the state or national level.